Kazitanvirazad/CSV4POJO/README.md

-<h2><span>CSVUtil library for Java application - Parse CSV file data
+<h2><span>CSV4POJO library for Java application - Parse CSV file data
-	to existing Java beans and vice-versa.</span></h2>
+	to existing Pojo and vice-versa.</span></h2>
 <h5><span>This utility is a lightweight and easy-to-use library that
-	allows you to perform various operations with CSV files and Java beans.</span></h5>
+	allows you to perform various operations with CSV files and Pojos.</span></h5>
 <h4>Features</h4>
 <ul>
-	<li>Create CSV file data from existing Java beans, using
+	<li>Create CSV file data from existing Pojos, using
 		annotations and reflection.</li>
-	<li>Generate empty CSV file from Java bean definitions, using
+	<li>Generate empty CSV file from Pojo definitions, using
 		annotations and reflection.</li>
-	<li>Create Java beans from CSV file data, using annotations and
+	<li>Create Pojo from CSV file data, using annotations and
 		reflection.</li>
-	<li>Validation of the CSV file data against the Java bean
+	<li>Validation of the CSV file data against the Pojo
 		definitions, using annotations and reflection.</li>
 	<li>Custom CSV column name support.</li>
 </ul>